 While the gimbal is moving, the app will draw arcs showing every 20 degree angle of pitch.
 The app will also draw compass directions along the 0 degrees of pitch line.

-Touching the camera view in two places and bringing them further apart will zoom in (on cameras that support digital zoom).
+Touching the camera view in two places and bringing them further apart will zoom in (on cameras that support digital or optical zoom).
 Bringing your fingers closer together will zoom out.
-The app currently does not support optical zoom.